FRC-Utilities/QDriverStation-Rust/README.md

     <img src="artwork/icon.png" align="right" />
 </a>

-# QDriverStation
+# QDriverStation-Rust

-The QDriverStation is a cross-platform and open-source alternative to the FRC Driver Station.
-It allows you to operate FRC robots with the major operating systems (Windows, macOS and GNU/Linux).

-The actual code that operates a FRC robot is found in a separate repository ([ds-rs](https://github.com/first-rust-competition/ds-rs)) and is written in Rust by [Kaitlyn Kenwell](https://github.com/Redrield).
+This project aims to integrate the UI of the [QDriverStation](https://github.com/FRC-Utilities/QDriverStation) with [ds-rs]https://github.com/first-rust-competition/ds-rs, a library written by [Kaitlyn Kenwell](https://github.com/Redrield).

-:warning: This version of the QDriverStation only works with 2020 robots.
-If you need to drive an older robot, check the [legacy](https://github.com/FRC-Utilities/QDriverStation-Legacy) version.
-For the moment, this project is under heavy development.
+:warning: For the moment, this project is under heavy development.
 The user interface will be built from the ground-up to use newer Qt/QML technologies.
 Integration with [ds-rs](https://github.com/first-rust-competition/ds-rs) is underway.
+If you need to drive a robot, check the [original QDriverStation](https://github.com/FRC-Utilities/QDriverStation).

 ### Cloning this repository